epccs/RPUno/Solenoid/README.md

 ## Overview

-Solenoid is an interactive command line program that demonstrates control of the K3 latching solenoid driver board using the ATmega328p pins.
+Solenoid is an interactive command line program that demonstrates control of the K3 latching solenoid driver board using the I/O pins of an ATmega328p.

+## Wiring K3 to RPUno

 ```
 RPUno   (digital)   K3